 - Add lids to the jars.
 (Important!)
 Add the seal and lid to each jar, and close just until you start to feel resistance.
 Do not fully tighten the lids, as this can cause cracking during the next step.
 Always use brand new lids and seals to ensure your pickles are 100% sealed.

 - Boil the jars.
-Add the prepared jars back to the pot and bring to a full, rolling boil.
-Boil for 10 minutes, then remove jars with jar lifter.
+Add the prepared jars back to the pot and add water until completely covering the jars.
+Bring to a full, rolling boil.
+Boil for 10 minutes, then remove jars with a jar lifter.

 - Store in a cool place.
 Label all jars with the pickling date.
 Place jars in a cool, dark place out of sunlight (a pantry or cupboard is ideal).
 Most pickles will taste best if allowed to infuse for at least 1 month before consuming.